Announcements

 Sunday Hospitality Information

-On the first and third Sundays of each month we welcome all to join together in the Fireside Room for fellowship and a potluck lunch after meeting for worship.
+On the first & third Sundays of each month we welcome all to join together in the Fireside Room for fellowship and a potluck lunch after meeting for worship.
 Feel free to bring any type of "potluck" food to share (prepared dishes you can readily set out).
-Please join us!
+Labels are appreciated and please include information such as dairy free, gluten free, vegan, etc. Please join us!

 Food Bank Sunday